dy/subscript/README.md

 * `()` expression groups or fn calls
 * `.`, `[]` property access

-All primitives are extensible via `parse.token` and `parse.literal` dicts.
+All primitives are extensible via `parse.pre` and `parse.post` dicts.

 ```js
 import { parse } from 'subscript.js'